 Initial Phone Consultation

 CHERIISH Counseling offers a free initial 20 minute phone consultation.
-This opportunity allows you and our therapists to explore goals for therapy and determine whether our approach is the best fit for you.
+This opportunity allows us to explore your goals for therapy and determine whether our approach is the best fit for you.
 If you’d like to get scheduled for a consultation, complete our new client inquiry form and we will be in touch!

 If, during the consultation, we determine that another approach would best support your needs, we will offer you referral information for some other providers.

-CHERIISH’s standard out of pocket rate is $175 per session.
-Most of our clients paying out of pocket qualify for our same-day payment discount, which reduces the total cost to $135 per session.
-We reserve a number of opportunities for reduced rate or pro bono clients.
+We are out of network with all other insurance carriers .
+CHERIISH’s standard out of pocket rate is $200 per session.
+For clients accessing out-of-network benefits, we can provide a Superbill for you to pursue reimbursement from your insurance carrier.
+If you are not accessing in-network or out-of-network insurance benefits, you qualify for our 25% no paperwork hassle discount, which reduces the total cost to $150 per session.
+We also reserve a limited number of openings for reduced rate ($100/session) and pro bono clients.

 Payments and Cancellations

 Payment is due at the time of service.
-CHERIISH Counseling currently accepts major credit cards.
-Cash and check payments have been paused at this time due to COVID-19.
+CHERIISH Counseling currently accepts major credit cards, including HSA and FSA cards.

-If you miss a scheduled session and have not cancelled with at least 24 hours notice, you will be charged a $90 cancellation fee.
+If you miss a scheduled session or have not cancelled with at least 24 hours notice, you will be charged a $90 no show/late cancellation fee.

 Good Faith Estimate